strafe27/klia-traffic-monitoring-and-database/README.md

 The project is called KLIA Flight Data Monitoring and Databasing which a data engineering project built to ingest, process, database and analyze arrivals and departures flight data in KLIA.

-However, for documentation sake, the data warehousing part is also done in dbt
+However, for documentation sake, the data warehousing part is also done using dbt in the klia_project folder

 Tools used : Azure Databricks, Azure Synapse, dbt + Postgredsql, Azure Workflow, PowerBi Programming language: SQL, Python, Pyspark